|

 Tilt sensor

 The TX16S Mk3 features a 2-axis tilt sensor.
 These appear in the source lists as TltX and TltY and return the tilt angle.
-If you want to detect shake gestures (tilt acceleration), this will involve some programming.
+However, there is no built in way to detect shake gestures (tilt acceleration) which rather limits its usefulness.

 Batteries and charging